 Raposa: It only implies a group of people if it’s written or said as “The Castanets” which is incorrect.
 It’s Castanets.
 The band did start out as a trio, however quickly mutated and the possibility for happy accidents by inviting friends and strangers to share the stage was sweet unpredictability.
 I have dream bands in mind, but I think these dreamy incarnations are happening in ways more powerful than self-willing or intentionality.
 It’s a flexibility thing.
 Keeping limber.

 usounds: With Radiohead putting out their new record for as little as zero dollars, do you think this will have a trickle-down effect for indie bands in the near future?

 In 1990, His Name is Alive released their first album on the prestigious 4AD label in England.
 The Livonia, Michigan group established itself as an experimental and sometimes ethereal pop band throughout their tenure with 4AD, which ended in 2002.
 Last year’s critically acclaimed Detrola was their first release for the Silver Mountain label, and Xmmer now follows in very much the same vein.

 I have an oddly unironic obsession with playing solitaire.
 My fancy little PDA-cell phone has a built-in solitaire game, and I play it endlessly on the bus.
-I’ve been going at this for a couple of months now on my commute to and from work, keeping a little note with my high scores (I know, I use my PDA to it’s fullest capability.
-No internet plan, but I’ll play the shit out of the built in solitaire game.)
+I used to play online slot games at www.EasyMobileCasino.com but got into solitare when I switched my phone plan to one that didn’t include internet.
+It’s been a couple of months now that I have been playing on my commute to and from work, keeping a little note with my high scores.
 Anyway, I’ve found an interesting dynamic with the music that I choose to listen to while I play solitaire.
 I want it to be upbeat, but not obnoxious.
 Not background music, per se… more motivational, but not motivational like “Gonna Fly Now.”
 I’ve found that proper music gives me the best possible solitaire form.